-The theory that it is possible to manage organizational change in a particular direction has done the rounds for quite some time, but is it true.
+The theory that it is possible to manage organizational change (Change Management) in a particular direction has done the rounds for quite some time, but is it true about Change Management.
 Was Barrack Obama correct when he said, “Change will not come if we wait for some other person or some other time.
 We are the ones we have been waiting for.
 We are the change that we seek.”

 Or, was business coach Kelly A Morgan more on the button when she commented, “Changes are inevitable and not always controllable.
 What can be controlled is how you manage, react to, and work through the change process.”
 Let us consult the evidence and see what statisticians say.

 Melcrum are “internal communication specialists who work alongside leaders and teams around the globe to build skills and best practice in internal communication.”
 They published a report after researching over 1,000 companies that attempted change management and advised:

 • More than 50% report improved customer satisfaction

 • 27% improved status as a great place to work